Best RV Mattresses - Short Queen & Other Sizes

 Overall Thoughts:

-If you're a hot sleeper yearning to snuggle down into a soft mattress, the Brooklyn Bedding Aurora is the right new RV mattress for you.
-The hybrid mattress is constructed with innovative cooling properties and gentle foams and packs a serious comfort punch.
+As a hot sleeper yearning to snuggle down into a soft mattress, the Brooklyn Bedding Aurora was a good choice RV mattress for me.
+The hybrid model is constructed with innovative cooling properties and gentle foams and packs a serious comfort punch.

 It also comes with cooling infusions and phase-change material specially designed to absorb excess body heat and dissipate it away.
 These cooling features make it a solid option for campers traveling to warmer climatic regions.